Weaning Our Wagyu Calves: A Journey of Growth

 Our Strategy for Raising Wagyu Calves

-As we move further into summer, we we will keep monitoring our Wagyu calves' growth.
+As we move further into summer, we will keep monitoring our Wagyu calves' growth.
 Each weaning season has its unique challenges, but it also presents more opportunities for our own knowledge and improvement.
 We maintain close communication with local agricultural experts to ensure we are implementing the best possible practices.

 We also aim to continue sharing updates with our readers about our farm operations.
 Keeping the community informed helps establish transparency and fosters a genuine connection to the experiences on the farm.